Infant feeding

 Babies and children under 5 should take vitamin supplements.
 This follows UK government advice to help children grow well and stay healthy.
 For more information visit our page on Healthy start and vitamins

-Common breastfeeding challenges
+Common breastfeeding concerns

 Breastfeeding can be difficult at times, especially in the early days and you’re not alone.